asararatnakar/fabric_v1_Chaincode_instructions/chaincode-with-custom-channel.md

-# How to test chaincode on a custom channel
+# How to test chaincode on a channel

 #### From Vagrant Environment: